TheIttyBittyGalaxy/gambit/documentation/overview.md

 }
 ```

+You may also use additive definitions to define the values of fields that were defined without values in other definitions.
+This is most useful when using selective definitions.

 ### 1.1.3 Selective definitions

-You can create additive definitions that only apply to a particular subsection of instances.
-Static fields are ones whose value are known at compile-time.
-You can select instances that have specific values of static field, and define additional fields for them.
+You can create additive definitions that only apply to instances that match a given static selector.
+These selectors may define additional fields, or define the values of fields that were already defined elsewhere.

 Let's say that in our game, played with a regular set of playing cards, the player has the ability to add tokens to picture cards.
 We could define that as follows.